bmartine24/general_protocols/Ammonium_Assay.md

    4. Let it age for three days before use
    5. Store in the dark, date, and discard after 3 months
 5. Primary Working Stock for Ammonium Chloride (10mM) (IF OUT OF AMMONIUM STANDARD FOR IC)
    1. Take care to avoid contamination as much as possible
+      1. Wash pipette tips 2x with MQ water
    2. Rinse 50ml falcon tube 3x with MQ water
    3. Combine 50ml MQ water with 26.75mg of ammonium chloride (0.010mol/L*53.49g/mol*0.050L)
    4. Determine the actual final concentration
       1. Ammonium chloride added __________mg / (53.49g/mol * 50ml) *1000 = Final concentration_______ mM
    5. Filter to sterilize and store in fridge
+6. Make Process Blank
+   1. Rinse a 50ml falcon tube 3x with MQ water
+   2. Fill it with MQ water to the freeze line
+   3. Place in -80 freezer
+   4. Treat as a sample for processing and use it to determine background fluorescence

 ### Material Preparation
+Wash Pipette tips with MQ water
 1. Secondary Working Stock for Ammonium (55uM) (USING STANDARD)
    1. Rinse 50ml falcon tube 3x with MQ water
    2. Fill with 50ml MQ water